Using employer Groups, you can organise your employers by creating a hierarchy for large or complex organisation structures.

 In case of a manually created employer group, you can edit the name of the employer group.
 You can also edit the hierarchy of the group by selecting a different parent employer group or by de-linking it from any parent group and allowing the employer group to have its own tree structure.

-In case of automatically created employer group, the name of the group is the name of the employer.
-It is not possible to edit the name of the group.
+In case of an automatically created employer group, the name of the group is the name of the employer.
+It is not possible to edit the name of the group, but you can update the hierarchy.
 If the organisation name is updated, the employer group name will also be updated.

 Assign an employer record to an employer group